 7. How do Texans insure high-risk properties?

-Homeowners living in high-risk properties, such as those with pervasive crime rates or that are vulnerable to storms, may have difficulty insuring their home.
+Homeowners living in high-risk properties, such as those with pervasive crime rates or that are vulnerable to hurricane and tornado damage, may have difficulty insuring their home.
 In such cases, the Fair Access to Insurance Requirements (FAIR) is available to provide homeowner’s insurance.

 Licensed agents will sell these policies to homeowners who meet certain criteria.
 The applicant will have been denied coverage by at least two licensed insurers in Texas.
 The policyholder will have to reapply for coverage every two years.
 Policyholders with existing coverage in the state are ineligible for the program.